 Divers from all over the world flock to Malapascua Island to see the elegant, oddly-shaped thresher sharks that breach the waters off the island, moving their way into the depths of Monad Shoal, where divers patiently wait for a sighting.
 Here, the friendly thresher sharks spend most of their day in deep water, but come up early in the morning for a scrub in the area’s cleaning stations—where cleaner wrasses feed on dead skin and bacteria on a shark’s body.
 Dive at the Shark Wall between sunrise and 9 a.m. for the best odds.
 They make an appearance every day, but sightings peak from July to October, so best to book your flight to Cebu during this time of the year.
 In the afternoon, manta rays and devil rays are among Monad Shoal’s regular visitors.
 The scene also includes moorish idols, barracudas, tunas, batfish, lionfish, banner fish, unicorn fish, pipefish, frogfish, cuttlefish, nudibranchs and pygmy seahorses

 Not only has it been voted twice the number one island in the world with two of the worlds top ten beaches, but it is also the most popular dive destination in the entire Philippines for good reason.
-It’s home to some of the worlds best diving, the series of walls to the Islands north are considered to be some of the very best wall dives in the Philippines and the island has the only diveable commercial passenger jet in South East Asia.
-The channel drift is one of the longest and fastest drifts in Asia and not for the faint of heart, while the 90m Camia 2 wreck at 30m is fully intact with some great penetration opportunities’ perfect for underwater photographers.
+It’s home to some of the philippines best lern to dive areas, and for the advanced diver, the series of walls to the Islands north are considered to be some of the very best wall dives in the Philippines, and the island has the only diveable commercial passenger jet in South East Asia.

 Apo Island Negros Oriental.